jotacruz/ifood-frontend-test/README.md

 # SPOTIFOOD
 ## INSTALLATION

-I've create a server to retrieve data from Spotify Open a terminal: (yarn or npm commands)
+I've create a server to retrieve data from Spotify.\
+Open a terminal: (yarn or npm commands)
 ```
 cd auth-server